If you arrive on a Greek Island outside the main high season (July, August) I would advice you not to deal with the touts at the harbour.

 Be very careful when you drive around with a small scooter (80-100cc), they will assure you that it will be fine for two people to go all over the places, and it is true even if a bigger one would be more confortable BUT make sure you keep your tank always full or nearly full if you plan to visit the Southern and Eastern part of the island, expecially if you rent a small scooter.
 Those have trouble going uphill with such a load of people and will eat up LOT of gasoline on your way back to Vhora as it is always uphill on very steep roads.

 I had a very difficult and worrysome time on my way back from Psili Ammos bay as the steep road to go back to Apiranthos made the gasoline level literally fall under my eyes after every curves and I thought I would have been pushing it for a long way to get back to the first gas station.

 There are no more gas station after Filoti, make sure you fill up the tank before you start the downhill way to the sea.
 You will have to go back the same way and it will be long and slow if you are driving one of those small scooter.

 Make sure you ask your rental where the gas stations are, they know it and so you can enjoy your visit with less worry.
 It is far better to leave a lilttle more gas on the tank when you give your scooter back than having to push it forever.

-Some areas of Naxos don't have any petrol stations; so, be sure your motorbike has enough fuel before leaving for your excursion.
+Some areas of this island don' t have any petrol stations; so, be sure your motorbike has enough fuel before leaving for your excursion.